Category Archives: Green Living

 It is first released into the air and then enters the water with precipitation.
 Once in the water, methane-generating bacteria turn the mercury into methyl mercury, a highly toxic form of mercury.
 Fish consume methyl mercury through their diet and absorb it from the water.
 Predatory fish (fish that eat other fish) and older fish generally contain higher levels of methyl mercury than vegetarian or smaller fish.

-Mercury bioaccumulates in fatty tissues, what this means is that when a larger fish eats a smaller fish, it accumulates the level of methyl-mercury that the smaller fish contained.
+Mercury bio-accumulates in fatty tissues.
+This means is that when a larger fish eats a smaller fish, it accumulates the level of methyl-mercury that the smaller fish contained.
 When it eats another smaller fish, it accumulates some more methyl mercury.
-The more small fish it consumes, the more methyl-mercury it accumulates and the level does not drop.
-Then along comes an even bigger fish and eats the fish that ate the smaller fish and that larger fish accumulates all the mercury of the fish it just ate and so the vicious circle continues.
+The more fish it consumes, the more methyl-mercury it accumulates, and the level does not drop.
+Then along comes an even bigger fish and eats the fish that ate the smaller fish.
+This large predatory fish accumulates all the mercury of the fish it just ate and so the vicious circle continues.

-And then when we humans eat that large fish we consume all that mercury that has accumulated through the food chain.
+And then when we humans eat a juicy fillet of that large fish, we consume all that accumulated mercury.

 That’s why predatory long lived fish have the highest concentrations of mercury in their tissues, and those are the ones that we should avoid.